retaildevcrews/loderunner/README.md

 - Click on `Terminal` menu item, then `Run Task`
 - From tasks menu locate `Run Checkov Scan` and click on it
 - Task terminal will show up executing substasks and indicating whne scan completed
-- Scan results file `results_cli.txt` will be created at root level
+- Scan results file `checkov_scan_results` will be created at root level
 - Review the file an evaluate failed checks.
 For instance:

 ```bash